 Also, despite what many people say about the infamous “30 minute” post-workout window, if you aren’t training fasted, your body has plenty of resources to mitigates the effects of training for general workout purposes, as long as you’re eating a nutrient-dense diet throughout the day.

-If you have elite performance goals, workout fasted in the morning, or perform multiple workouts a day, consuming a post-workout meal within 30 minutes of completing a workout is ideal.
-This is because after working out, muscle cells are very sensitive to a hormone called insulin, which allows nutrients to quickly be synthesized and utilized for growth and repair.
+If you have elite performance goals, workout fasted in the morning, or perform multiple workouts a day, consuming a post-workout meal shortly after completing a workout is ideal.
+This is because after working out, muscle cells are very sensitive to a hormone called insulin, which allows nutrients to quickly be synthesized and utilized for energy storage, growth and repair.

 I am a big fan of consuming real post-workout foods over supplemental protein shakes or bars.
 Most protein shakes and bars are made of isolated fractions of horrendously low quality protein and synthetic vitamins and minerals.
 They also usually contain added preservatives, stabilizers, and artificial sweeteners.

 However, I do understand that protein shakes are convenient and useful for specific people, especially for athletes doing multiple workouts in a day or for those who have a hard time putting on weight.
 So, if protein powder concoctions work for you and your goals, I recommend going with a high-quality grass-fed whey protein powder or protein bar that doesn’t contain any synthetic sweeteners or additives labeled as “natural flavors.”
 I personally use and recommend Wild Grass-fed Whey – as it’s made from milk, not cheese, and sustainably sourced.

-In short, whole food sources of carbohydrate, including foods that contain a combination of glucose and fructose like fruit, work incredibly well as post-workout foods.
+In short, whole food sources of carbohydrate, including foods that contain a combination of glucose and fructose like fruit, work well as post-workout foods.
 To figure out what foods work best for you, try them, and see how well they work for you.

 20 Post-Workout Foods